brandonwie/jbook-ts-react/README.md

 ## Challenges

 1. Code will be provided to Preview as a string.
-We have to execute it safely
+We have to execute it safely [How to solve?](#execution)
 2. This code might have advanced JS syntax in it (like JSX) that your browser can't execute [How to solve?](#transpiler-babel)
 3. The code might have import statements for other JS files or CSS.
 We have to deal with those import statements before executing the code [How to Solve?](#webpack---bundler)